ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

 in this csv file.

-Since LBWSG is done nationally, there is a risk in assigning locations at birth that they will be incorrect by 6 months of age.
-Subnational locations with higher LBWSG should have more deaths, which will not be captured here.
+Since LBWSG is done nationally, there is a risk in assigning locations at birth that the population-distribution of subnational locations will be incorrect by 6 months of age.
+Subnational locations with less optimal LBWSG exposures distributions should have more deaths, which will not be captured here.
 However, after reviewing the changes in population distribution between birth and 6 months in GBD data, we found this impact to be very minimal, and therefore believe this is a reasonable limitation.
+This notebook prints the `population distirbution for both the birth and 6 to 11 month age groups <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/7fe7ade434cadafcd1ae1c631e005809148bf908/data_prep/sqlns_subnational/SQLNS%20Targeting%20Work%20.ipynb>`_.
+The greatest difference between these was seen to be 0.004 or 0.4% of the population.
 Additionally, overall mortality will still be at a subnational level, further mitigating these effects.